amille67/osmnx/README.md

 Then work through the [Examples Gallery](https://github.com/gboeing/osmnx-examples) for step-by-step tutorials and sample code.

+Note that Matplotlib's ``widgets.RadioButtons`` work in headless environments, but the interactive toggles will not appear in static image files.

 ## Installation

 Follow the [Installation](https://osmnx.readthedocs.io/en/stable/installation.html) guide to install OSMnx.